ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Therefore, a conscious, precise, and personalized process of frame

-selection, lens design, and in-place, hands-on fitting is required.
-In too
+selection, lens design, and handcrafted form-fitting is required.
+In

-many cases unrealistic and excessive sales goals override the Optician's
+too many cases an obsession with sales goals overrides the Optician's

 mission of providing professional healthcare, whereby the personalized,

-"The customized fitting of eyewear involves more than just adjusting a nose
+"The expert handcrafting of eyewear involves more than just adjusting a nose

 piece or bending a temple.
 It has to include the reshaping, bending, stretching,